larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 yay -S --needed lib32-gst-plugins-base lib32-gst-plugins-good

 # From AUR
 # NOTE: You will have to compile these, and that will take a while.
-I recommend only doing this
+I recommend only doing this if you need them,
-# if you need them, again you do NOT need them for Steam so if you are only planning to use WINE/Proton for Steam I say skip these
+# again you do NOT need them for Steam so if you are only planning to use WINE/Proton for Steam, I say skip these.
-# If not, I recommend you do these at the end of the tutorial instead since the build time is LONG.
+# If not, I recommend you do these at the end of the tutorial since the build time is LONG.
 yay -S --needed lib32-gst-plugins-ugly lib32-gst-plugins-bad lib32-gst-libav
 ```